 However, if you wish to stay central, there are two highly popular choices that you are likely to opt for- a condominium or an apartment.
 The discussion between condo vs apartment has always been a big confusion amongst many.

-That difference is a condo happens to be a high-end, rich dwelling that is expensive to manage while an apartment happens to be a low-cost and simpler way of living.
+That difference is a condo property happens to be a high-end, rich dwelling that is expensive to manage while an apartment happens to be a low-cost and simpler way of life.

 There are many other significant differences when it comes to this topic, which you might not be aware of.
 But really, what is the difference between a condo and an apartment?